 The Museum of the Red River opened in 1975 with a focus on regional archaeology.
 It supported local field research, often in collaboration with the Oklahoma Archeological Survey and the U.S. Forest Service.
 However, it also collected complementary material for educational purposes.
 In the 1980s, it ceased all field operations and returned any materials recovered under government contract to the appropriate agencies.
 It expanded its collecting interest to include art from the Americas, Africa, Asia and Pacific Islands.

 The Founder’s Gallery celebrates the generosity of the Herron family and other major donors to the collections.
 It features some of the finest examples of material culture available for public study.
 Next to the Founder’s Gallery is the J. Marshall and Sally Gettys Family Gallery.
 The new, intimate exhibit space honors the work of the late J. Marshall Gettys, and the continuing generosity of his wife Sally Gettys, their extended family, and friends.

 Archaeological Study Area

 Caddo pottery is one of the finest prehistoric ceramic traditions in the United States.
 It evolved from the shapes of baskets and gourd containers that were used for storing and serving food.
 Historic accounts state that certain vessels were reserved for serving specific foods.
-One used for meat would not have been used for beans or corn.
+A vessel used for meat would not have been used for beans or corn.
 Others were used in ceremonial contexts.